Let’s say you start a book club.

 That’s why we love this strategy for online courses and membership websites.

 But unlike online courses, a membership website has to make a much stronger case.
-You’re not just talking about how this one product can help a customer right now, you have to defend how your membership can keep supporting them month-to-month or year-to-year.
+You’re not just talking about how this one product can help a customer right now, you have to defend how your membership can keep supporting them month-to-month or year-to-year, whether it's a resource cache type of membership or a mastermind group.

-And for that, we recommend including a testimonial page by itself as part of your membership website.
+And for making that case, we recommend including a testimonial page by itself as part of your membership website.

 We do it, and Flexjobs, a subscription-only job board for flexible work, does it too.